OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-13.md

 ## Acts 13:47

-For this is what the Lord has commanded us:
+For the Lord has instructed us:

 > ‘I have made you a light for the Gentiles,
 > that you may bring salvation to the ends of the earth.’”